antrea-io/antrea/docs/traceflow-guide.md

 Also, you can view all the traceflow CRDs from the Tracflow page by clicking the right tab named "Traceflow Info" like below.

 <img src="https://s3-us-west-2.amazonaws.com/downloads.antrea.io/static/tf_table.png" width="600" alt="Traceflow CRDs">

+## RBAC

+Traceflow CRDs are meant for admins to troubleshoot and diagnose the network by injecting a packet from a source workload to a destination workload.
+Thus, access to manage these CRDs must be granted to subjects which have the authority to perform these diagnostic actions.
+On cluster initialization, Antrea grants the permissions to edit these CRDs with `admin` and the `edit` ClusterRole.
+In addition to this, Antrea also grants the permission to view these CRDs with the `view` ClusterRole.
+Cluster admins can therefore grant these ClusterRoles to any subject who may be responsible to troubleshoot the network.
+The admins may also decide to share the `view` ClusterRole to a wider range of subjects to allow them to read the traceflows that are active in the cluster.